Remo Recover

 Remo Recover also has a version for Android devices.
 You can recover deleted and lost/corrupted files from your Android smartphone.
 The design of the homepage follows the footsteps of the Windows version.
 It’s very simple to navigate and understand.

 I used a Samsung Galaxy S3, which is said to be compatible according to Remo Recover’s Android compatibility list.
 I also tried the Xiaomi Mi3 – to no avail.
 I cannot pinpoint exactly where the problem is because there are a lot of variables.
 It could be the phone, cable, computer, drivers, or the program itself.
-At the moment, I can’t put the blame on the program alone, so I cannot fully judge if the program works or not.
+At the moment, I can’t blame the program alone, so I cannot fully judge if the program works or not.

-Reasons behind My Review Ratings
+Reasons Behind My Ratings

 Effectiveness: 4/5